mohitgupta07/cliphit/README.md

 yarn release X.Y.Z
 ```

-This single command will:
+This command will:
 1. Update version numbers across all files
 2. Create a git tag and push it to GitHub
+3. Trigger a GitHub Actions workflow that will:
-3. Download the release archive from GitHub
+   - Download the release archive from GitHub
-4. Update the SHA256 hash in the Homebrew formula
+   - Update the SHA256 hash in the Homebrew formula
-5. Commit and push formula changes
+   - Commit and push the changes automatically

-This two-phase approach ensures the SHA256 in the formula is always accurate.
+This automated approach ensures the SHA256 in the formula is always accurate with zero manual intervention.

 ### Option 2: Manual Release Process